Democrats move to reinstate methane rules loosened by Trump

 Democrats move to reinstate methane rules loosened by TrumpNew

-WASHINGTON (AP) — Congressional Democrats are moving to reinstate regulations designed to limit potent greenhouse gas emissions from oil and gas fields.
+WASHINGTON (AP) — Congressional Democrats are taking action to reinstate regulations designed to limit potent greenhouse gas emissions from oil and gas fields.
 It’s part of a broader effort by the Biden administration to combat climate change.
-The Senate is set to take up a resolution Wednesday that would undo an environmental rollback by President Donald Trump.
+The Senate is set to consider a resolution Wednesday that would undo an environmental rollback by President Donald Trump.
 The rule relaxed requirements of a 2016 Obama administration rule targeting methane emissions from oil and gas drilling.
 Democrats and environmentalists called the rollback egregious, noting that methane is a potent greenhouse gas that contributes to global warming.